 “Girls just wanna have fun-damental human rights”

-When girls can not afford menstrual protection, it influences entire societies
+When girls can not afford period products, it influences entire societies

 Many girls around the world lack menstrual protection.
 The WHO estimates that girls in Africa miss between 25-30% of their schooling because of this.
 The reason is that menstrual pads are expensive and few can afford them.
 In Kenya 65% of the menstruators in Kenya cannot afford sanitary hygiene products.
 Some sell their bodies in desperate need of menstrual products.
 Girls who cannot afford menstrual products are forced to use cloth rags, leaves, newsprint, foam rubber, etc. Or to squat over a pit until the menstruation is over.
 Traditions or harassment can force girls to stay at home when they have their periods, as there is great shame and taboo around menstruation.
 They often miss several school days a month.
 In many cases, girls risk being forced to drop out of school altogether.